SortableJS/Sortable/README.md

 	fallbackOnBody: false,  // Appends the cloned DOM Element into the Document's Body
 	fallbackTolerance: 0, // Specify in pixels how far the mouse should move before it's considered as a drag.

-	scroll: true, // or HTMLElement
-	scrollFn: function(offsetX, offsetY, originalEvent, touchEvt, hoverTargetEl) { ... }, // if you have custom scrollbar scrollFn may be used for autoscrolling
-	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
-	scrollSpeed: 10, // px
-	bubbleScroll: true, // apply autoscroll to all parent elements, allowing for easier movement

 	dragoverBubble: false,
 	removeCloneOnHide: true, // Remove the clone element when it is not showing, rather than just hiding it
 	emptyInsertThreshold: 5, // px, distance mouse must be from empty sortable to insert drag element into it